 Legion turned to the source of the voice.
 A human female took a cautious step toward him.
 Behind her, another human stood at his post, apparently focused on his duties but giving the geth short, dirty glances.

 "I'm Gabriella Daniels, propulsion." the female said.
-"This is Kenneth Donne- Kenneth, don't be a dick on his first day.
+"This is Kenneth Donne- Ken, don't be a dick on his first day.
 Get over here!"

 Ken cursed softly and moved to stand behind Gabby.
 She shook her head and jerked a thumb at her partner.
-"This is Kenneth Donnelly, power.
+"This is Ken Donnelly, power.
 Looking forward to working with you."

 Ken harrumphed and went back to his station.